-- Maintain all equipment used in respiratory support.
+- Maintain all equipment used in respiratory support

-- Administer cardiopulmonary resuscitation.
+- Administer advanced cardiopulmonary resuscitation

-- Provide appropriate mechanical assistance to support respiration when necessary.
+- Provide appropriate mechanical assistance to support respiration when necessary

-- Perform diagnostic pulmonary function testing and blood-gas analysis.
+- Perform diagnostic pulmonary function testing and blood-gas analysis

-- Exercise judgment and accept responsibility in therapeutic procedures based on observation of patient and knowledge of anatomy, physiology, pharmacology and clinical medicine.
+- Exercise judgment and accept responsibility in therapeutic procedures based on observation of patient and knowledge of anatomy, physiology, pharmacology and clinical medicine

-Upon graduation, students are encouraged to take the National Board for Respiratory Care Entry Level and Advanced Level Examinations.
-Upon successful completion of these exams, the student will hold the Registered Respiratory Therapist (RRT) credential.
+Upon graduation, you'll be encouraged to take the National Board for Respiratory Care Therapist Multiple Choice (TMC) exam and Clinical Simulation Exam (CSE).
+Upon successful completion of these exams, you will hold the RRT credential.

 courses to take to prepare for a career in respiratory therapy.